 At the bottom of the file, add the following block:

 This defines a shared folder named “Shared” that’s accessible without a password (guest access).
-For more security, disable guest ok
+For more security, disable guest ok and configure user-level access.

 After editing, save and close the file.